pletzer/mint/README.md

 ### Documentation

-Documentation of the API can be obtained by typing:
+Documentation of the Python API can be obtained by typing:
 ```
 pydoc mint
 pydoc mint.regrid_edges